 Grollies Posted May 7, 2021 Share Posted May 7, 2021 Hello Cecil, I’m considering to apply for a BTO at Telok Blangah, but looking at the site development, it is surrounded by Chinese temples.
 Want to know what you think about the location and proximity of the temples. thank you!!
 Link to post Share on other sites More sharing options...

 Staff Cecil Lee Posted May 7, 2021 Staff Share Posted May 7, 2021 On 5/8/2021 at 3:06 AM, Grollies said: Hello Cecil, I’m considering to apply for a BTO at Telok Blangah, but looking at the site development, it is surrounded by Chinese temples.
 Want to know what you think about the location and proximity of the temples. thank you!!
-The two temples, especially the one on Telok Blangah Road near the MRT station with the eight immortals, are not very close to this small development you are looking at.
-The other temple is also not right next to the development, but it is a bit nearer.
-There are many different opinions, and some people, especially conservatives, may not view this favorably.
-Some buyers worry if a unit faces or has a view of the temple.
-I think you can still consider the development.
+The two temples, especially the one on Telok Blangah Road near the MRT station with the eight immortals, are not very close to this small development you are considering.
+The other temple is also not directly beside the development, but it is a bit closer.
+People have different opinions, and some, especially more conservative buyers, may be cautious about this.
+Some buyers may be concerned if a unit faces or overlooks a temple.
+Overall, I think you can still consider this development.
 Link to post Share on other sites More sharing options...

 Kelpie Posted November 11, 2021 Share Posted November 11, 2021 Hello Master Cecil, My siblings and I are considering living in three terrace houses beside each other, next to a temple.
 See terrace plan with North directions: Blue terrace houses are facing the side of a temple, separated by a small road.
 Orange terrace houses facing the main road, but are side by side temple (separated by a small road).
 However, houses and land are smaller due to access road, at the same price as orange terrace.
 Should we reconsider living in blue or orange terrace houses in the picture?
 There is a beach few minutes North.
 Extra fact: Siblings zodiac is rabbit, rooster & dragon Appreciate you advice, Master Cecil!
 Link to post Share on other sites More sharing options...